-The field period for this study was January 18 through January 28, 2016.
-Seven hundred and twenty one interviews were completed using the CATI system.
-The remainder were completed via web survey.
-Both CATI and Web programs ensured that questions followed logical skip patterns and that complete dispositions of all call attempts were recorded.
+The field period for this study was January 4 through January 19, 2017.
+Seven hundred ninety interviews were completed using the CATI system.
+The remainder were completed via Web survey.
+Both CATI and

+Web programs ensured that questions followed logical skip patterns and that complete dispositions of all call attempts were recorded.

-CATI interviewers received written materials about the survey instrument and received formal training for this particular project.
-The written materials were provided prior to the beginning of the field period and included an annotated questionnaire that contained information about the goals of the study as well as detailed explanations as to why questions were being asked, the meaning and pronunciation of key terms, potential obstacles to be overcome in getting good answers to questions, and respondent problems that could be anticipated ahead of time, as well as strategies for addressing the potential problems.
-Due to the sensitive nature of some of the questions, interviewers were given specific instructions on how to cope with respondents who seemed agitated or distressed by the questions.
+CATI interviewers received written materials about the survey instrument and received formal training for this project.
+The written materials were provided before the beginning of the field period and included an annotated questionnaire that contained information about the goals of the study and detailed explanations of why questions were being asked, the meaning and pronunciation of key terms, potential obstacles to be overcome in getting good answers to questions, respondent problems that could be anticipated ahead of time, and strategies for addressing the potential problems.
+Because of the sensitive nature of some of the questions, interviewers were given specific instructions on how to cope with respondents who seemed agitated or distressed by the questions.

 Interviewer training was conducted immediately before the survey was fielded.
-Call center supervisors and interviewers were walked through each question from the questionnaire.
+Call center supervisors and interviewers reviewed each question from the questionnaire.
 Interviewers were given instructions to help them maximize response rates and ensure accurate data collection.

-In order to maximize survey response, SSRS enacted the following procedures during the field period:
+To maximize survey responses, SSRS enacted the following procedures during the field period:

-- An average of four follow-up attempts were made to contact non-responsive numbers (e.g. no answer, busy, answering machine) - Each non-responsive number was contacted multiple times, varying the times of day, and the days of the week that call-backs were placed using a programmed differential call rule - Interviewers explained the purpose of the study and, when asked, stated as accurately as possible the expected length of the interview (approximately 10 minutes) - Respondents were offered the option of scheduling a call-back at their convenience - Specially trained interviewers contacted respondents who had initially refused to participate in the survey, and attempted to convert them into completed interviews.
+- An average of four follow-up attempts were made to contact nonresponsive telephone numbers (e.g., no answer, busy, answering machine). - Each nonresponsive telephone number was contacted multiple times, varying the times of day and days of the week that call-backs were placed using a programmed differential call rule. - Interviewers explained the purpose of the study and, when asked, stated as accurately as possible the expected length of the interview (approximately 15 minutes). - Respondents were offered the option of scheduling a call-back at their convenience. - Specially trained interviewers contacted respondents who had initially refused to participate in the survey, and attempted to convert them into completed interviews.